 Answering your questions about insurance and mental health.

-The following insurances are accepted for Group Therapy: Cigna, Fidelis, Healthfirst, and Medicare, Emblem/NYSHIP, Beacon, ValueOptions, GHI, and MVP.
+The following in-network insurances are accepted for Group Therapy ONLY: Cigna, Fidelis, Healthfirst, and Medicare, Emblem/NYSHIP, Beacon, ValueOptions, GHI, and MVP.

 We encourage you to check your benefits before your first session to confirm your deductible, co-pay and/or co-insurance amounts, as these vary depending on your plan.